geogardenclub/geogardenclub.github.io/docs/user-guide/tasks.md

 :::info Can I create Tasks that are associated with Beds or Gardens?
 Unfortunately, not yet, but this is planned for the future.
 Currently, all Tasks have to be associated with a single Planting.

-As a workaround, you can create a Task that is associated with a single Planting, and then note in the Description field that the Task should actually be performed across the entire Bed (or Garden).
+As a temporary workaround, you can create a Task that is associated with a single Planting, and then note in the Description field that the Task should actually be performed across the entire Bed (or Garden).
 :::

 ## Update a Task